 The deadline for the JBE to receive a solicitation specifications protest is the applicable date specified in the Solicitation Document.
-If no date is specified in the Solicitation Document, the deadline for the JBE to receive a solicitation specifications protest is the Bid Closing Time.
+If no date is specified in the Solicitation Document, the deadline for the JBE to receive a solicitation specifications protest is the deadline specified in the JBE's Local Contracting Manual.
+If no deadline is specified in the JBE's Local Contracting Manual, the deadline for the JBE to receive a solicitation specification specification specification specification specification for the JBE's Local Contracting Manual.
+If no deadline is specified in the JBE's Local Contracting Manual, the deadline for the JBE to receive a solicitation specification specifications protest is the Bid Closing Time.